 Parents often set up in-trust accounts with their minor children as beneficiaries.
 These accounts are designed to principally provide capital gains (e.g. by investing in equity mutual funds) so that the eventual capital gains taxes upon sale will be paid by the children.

-If you are a parent contemplating the use of this strategy, ensure that the intrust account is properly set up otherwise you may contravene Section 75(2) of the Income Tax Act.
-This rule provides that, if the account terms stipulate that the property can revert back to the parent, or can only be disposed of with the consent of, or in accordance with, the direction of the parent, capital gains as well as income may be attributed back to the parent.
-This means that to be effective and avoid capital gains attribution, the parent must be prepared for the prospect of the child being legally entitled to the account upon reaching age 18.
-In essence, in order to avoid capital gains splitting, these accounts should be regarded as a gift to the minor child where the parent is exercising dominion over the account only as agent for the child during their minority.
-The other alternative to effect capital gains splitting would be to document the arrangement as an actual Trust where the account belongs to the Trust and the Trust would need to file returns and may have other reporting obligations.
+If you are a parent contemplating the use of this strategy, ensure that the in-trust account is properly set up otherwise you may contravene Section 75(2) of the Income Tax Act.
+This rule provides that, if the terms of the trust stipulate that the trust property may only be disposed of with the consent of, or in accordance with, the direction of the settlor, capital gains as well as income may be attributed back to the parent (i.e. the settlor).
+CRA has generally interpreted this to include the situation where the settlor is also the sole trustee of an in-trust account.